Ultimate Charleston Real Estate Investing Guide for 2026

 Property Appreciation Rate

-Median home price trends are also critical.
-Some real estate investors, including buy and hold and long-term rental investors, notably want to see that home values in the city are going up over time.
-Both long- and short-term investors will ignore a city where housing market values are going down.
+Median home purchase price changes explain in clear detail the home value in the market.
+Many investors, including buy and hold and long-term rental investors, notably want to know that residential property values in the market are increasing consistently.
+Both long- and short-term real estate investors will avoid an area where residential market values are dropping.

 Population Growth